RodrigoNeves95/RodrigoNeves95.github.io/website/content/jobs/Jungle/index.md

 url: 'https://www.jungle.ai/'
 ---

-- Researched and implemented Jungle’s core approach to predictive modelling with a emphasis on recurrent models and time series mainly using Pytorch.
+- Researched and implemented Jungle’s core approach to predictive modelling with an emphasis on recurrent models and time series mainly using Pytorch.

 - Active member of 5+ projects within the energy and heavy industry sector with the main purpose of showing Jungle’s predictive solutions.